wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-microsoft-defender-for-cloud-apps/includes/3-deploy-microsoft-defender-cloud-apps.md

 > Microsoft Defender for Cloud Apps is a security tool and therefore doesn't require Office 365 productivity suite licenses.
 For Office 365 Cloud App Security (Microsoft Defender for Cloud Apps only for Office 365), see [Office 365 Cloud App Security licensing](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance#office-365-cloud-app-security?azure-portal=true).

  -  After you have a license for Microsoft Defender for Cloud Apps, you'll receive an email with activation information and a link to the Microsoft Defender for Cloud Apps portal.
  -  To set up Microsoft Defender for Cloud Apps, you must be a Global Administrator or a Security Administrator in either Azure Active Directory or Microsoft 365.
-A user who's assigned an admin role will have the same permissions across all the cloud apps that your organization has subscribed to, regardless of whether you assign the role in the Microsoft 365 admin center, or in the Azure classic portal, or by using the Azure AD module for Windows PowerShell.
+A user who's assigned an admin role will have the same permissions across all the cloud apps that your organization has subscribed to.
+This situation occurs regardless of where the role is assigned, whether it be in the Microsoft 365 admin center, or in the Azure classic portal, or by using the Azure AD module for Windows PowerShell.
  -  To run the Microsoft Defender for Cloud Apps portal, use Internet Explorer 11, Microsoft Edge (latest), Google Chrome (latest), Mozilla Firefox (latest), or Apple Safari (latest).

 ### Access the Defender for Cloud Apps portal

 You can access the **Microsoft Defender for Cloud Apps** portal in either of two ways - through the Microsoft 365 admin center, or by navigating directly to [https://portal.cloudappsecurity.com](https://portal.cloudappsecurity.com/).

 1. In the **Microsoft 365 admin center**, select **Show all** in the navigation pane, and then under the **Admin centers** section, select **Security**.
-This opens the **Microsoft 365 Defender** page.
+The **Microsoft 365 Defender** portal should open.
-2. In the **Microsoft 365 Defender** page, select **More resources** at the bottom of the navigation pane, and then select the **Open** button in the **Defender for Cloud Apps** tile.
+2. In the **Microsoft 365 Defender** portal, select **More resources** at the bottom of the navigation pane, and then select the **Open** button in the **Defender for Cloud Apps** tile.

     :::image type="content" source="../media/access-defender-for-cloud-apps-cc07651d.png" alt-text="Screenshot of the Microsoft 365 Defender portal with the Microsoft Defender for Cloud Apps feature highlighted.":::